afdezl/instant-vpn/README.md

 ### Optional steps

 If you own a domain and is configured in Route53, modify the `variables.yaml` file with your domain name in Route53.
+The CloudFormation template will create an entry in the format `vpn.<DOMAIN>`.

 You can then run: